Looking for the best golf courses in Sydney? You’ve come to the right place.

 The Australian Golf Club | Rosebery

-Whether you believe in heaven, nirvana, or any other kind of paradise, this is as close as it’s possible to get down under – golfically speaking, that is.
-Designed by Jack Nicklaus, The Australian is the oldest golf course in the country, predating the Royal Melbourne Golf Club by over a decade, and the birthplace of the Australian Open.
+Whether you believe in heaven, nirvana, or any other kind of paradise, The Australian Golf Club is as close as it’s possible to get down under.
+Designed by golf legend Jack Nicklaus, The Australian is the oldest golf course in Australia, predating the Royal Melbourne Golf Club by over a decade, and is the birthplace of the Australian Open.
+It's this heritage mixed with beautiful surroundings that make it one of the best golf courses Sydney has to offer.

 Address: 53 Bannerman Crescent, Rosebery, 2018